ooni/ooni.org/content/post/2022-state-of-internet-censorship-hong-kong/index.md

 Given the limited transparency around information controls in Hong Kong and the potential implications they may have on human rights, we encourage ISPs to disclose their motivation and justification behind blocking sites and services.
 We also encourage public debate based on the findings of this study around the necessity and proportionality of information controls.

 ### **Contribute to the study**

 There are various ways one may contribute to the OONI measurements:

 * Testing: You may test on [various platforms](https://ooni.org/install/), both on Mobile (iOS and Android) and Desktop, including on the CLI on Linux platforms.
-The domains you test can be either randomly selected from the [Citizenlab Test Lists](https://github.com/citizenlab/test-lists) or custom test lists specific to your needs.*
+The domains you test can be either randomly selected from the [Citizen Lab Test Lists](https://github.com/citizenlab/test-lists) or custom test lists specific to your needs.*
 * Contribute to the test lists: You can contribute to the test lists on GitHub or on [OONI](https://test-lists.ooni.org/).
 * Translate the OONI Probe to your local language [here](https://www.transifex.com/otf/ooniprobe/).
 * Participate in community discussions on the [OONI’s Slack channel](https://slack.ooni.org/)

-*Note: Specific to Hong Kong users, it is recommended to avoid using China-based DNS resolvers and instead, to use an alternative resolver or an encrypted DNS solution like DoH.
+Note: Specific to Hong Kong users, it is recommended to avoid using China-based DNS resolvers and instead, to use an alternative resolver or an encrypted DNS solution like DoH.

 ## Acknowledgements